Arts & Sciences Sociology

 Graduate Work.
 The advanced degrees of master of arts and doctor of philosophy are offered.
 For details of these programs, see the Graduate Studies Bulletin and the departmental bulletin, Sociology Graduate Program Guidelines, available at 711 Oldfather Hall.

 Specific Major Requirements

 Program Assessment.
-In order to assist the department in evaluating the effectiveness of its programs, majors will be required to complete an exit survey during the course of the senior seminar.
-The instructor will inform the students of the scheduling and format of the survey.
+In order to assist the department in evaluating the effectiveness of its programs, majors will be asked to complete an exit survey.
+The Department will inform the students of the scheduling and format of the survey.